Kristi Harrower

-In 2009, her grandmother died.
-She was featured in the WNBL's 2009 league calendar.
-Harrower had an injury in 2012 to her Achilles and could not run on it for a while.

-Basketball

-Harrower is a guard.
-She plays point guard.
-She is an Australian Institute of Sport alumni and the programme considers her one of their success stories.
+Early life

+Harrower was born in Bendigo, Victoria.

+Playing career

+Early years and profile

+Harrower played as a point guard was listed as 163 cm and 139 lbs.

-As a competitor at the 1994 Australian Under-20 national championships, Harrower won the Bob Staunton Award.
-In 1992 and 1993, she had a scholarship with the Australian Institute of Sport.
-In 2008, she was featured as a basketball star on myFiba.
+Harrower attended the Australian Institute of Sport on a scholarship in 1992 and 1993.
+At the 1994 Australian Under-20 national championships, Harrower won the Bob Staunton Award.

-Professional basketball
+Professional

-Harrower has played professional basketball for over twenty years.
-In 2006, she played for Valenciennes in France.
+Harrower played professional basketball for over twenty years.

 WNBA

-She entered the WNBA as an undrafted player.
+Harrower entered the WNBA as an undrafted player.
 Her first team she played with was the Phoenix Mercury, whom she signed with before the start of the 1998 season.
 In her two seasons with the team, she played in 62 games.
 She joined the Minnesota Lynx in 2000 along with Mercury players Marlies Askamp and Angela Aycock as part of a trade that saw Tonya Edwards and Trisha Fallon go from Minnesota to Phoenix.
 She played for the Lynx in 2003, where she averaged 2.8 points and 2.3 assists per game.
 She ended her Lynx career in 2005 having played 96 games while averaging of 3.8 ppg, 2.4 apg and 1.8 rpg.

 In 2009, Harrower was playing for the Los Angeles Sparks in the WNBA.
 She missed three games that season in order to attend her grandmother's funeral in Australia.